Support and distribution inference from noisy data: Abstract

 \section{Abstract}

-We consider noisy observations of a distribution with unknown support.
-In the deconvolution model, it has been proved recently~\cite{LCGL2021} that, under very mild assumptions, it is possible to solve the deconvolution problem without knowing the noise distribution and with no sample of the noise.
-We first give general settings where the theory applies and provide classes of supports that can be recovered in this context.
-We then exhibit classes of distributions over which we prove adaptive minimax rates (up to a $\log \log$ factor) for the estimation of the support in Hausdorff distance.
+Understanding what kind of noise in the observations allow to recover low dimensional structures of a signal is of interest in statistical learning, as a first step to build efficient dimension reduction procedures.
+In this work we give a new contribution on the type of noise which can affect the data without preventing to build consistent estimators of the support and distribution of the signal.
+We focus on the situation where the observations are corrupted with additive and independent noise.
+We prove that for general classes of supports, it is possible to recover both the support and the distribution of the signal without knowing the noise distribution and with no sample of the noise.
+We exhibit classes of distributions over which we prove adaptive minimax rates (up to a $\log \log$ factor) for the estimation of the support in Hausdorff distance.
 Moreover, for the class of distributions with compact support, we provide estimators of the unknown (in general singular) distribution and prove maximum rates in Wasserstein distance.
 We also prove an almost matching lower bound on the associated minimax risk.